kiliman/claude-transcript/README.md

 Convert Claude Code JSONL conversation files to readable markdown transcripts.

+👀 Checkout [.claude-transcripts](.claude-transcripts) to see the sessions I had to actually build this tool.

 ## Features

 - 🚀 Auto-detects JSONL files from `~/.claude/projects/` directory